 If none of the above conditions apply, an eligible Participant who has not made a CHC-MCO selection and who has a case record that also includes another active Participant in the case with an active CHC-MCO record will be assigned to that same CHC-MCO.
 These Participants will not count toward the percentages designated for auto-assignment.
 Participants in a family unit will be assigned together to a CHC-MCO.
-All remaining eligible Participants, who have not voluntarily selected a CHC-MCO, will be considered in the pool of Participants who will be equally auto-assignment pool in all Zones monthly based on the number of CHC-MCOs in the Zone.
+All remaining eligible Participants, who have not voluntarily selected a CHC-MCO, will be considered in the pool of Participants who will be equally auto-assigned to CHC-MCOs.
+The formula will direct an equal distribution of the auto-assignment pool in all Zones monthly based on the number of CHC-MCOs in the Zone.
 For example, if there are five CHC-MCOs in the Zone, each CHC-MCO would receive 20%.